Roles & Permissions

 Permissions Matrix

-Section titled “Permissions Matrix”The table below lists every permission action and which roles can perform it.
+Section titled “Permissions Matrix”The table below lists the core permission actions and which roles can perform them.
+A few admin-only actions (org:export, cluster:rotate-token) are matched solely by the admin wildcard and are omitted here.

 | Action | Admin | Developer | Viewer |